Substituted β-carboline: As monoamine oxidase inhibitors

+Doses and durations

 Pharmacology

 The pharmacological effects of specific β-carbolines are dependent on their substituents.
 For example, the natural β-carboline harmine has substituents on position 7 and 1.
-Thereby, it acts as a selective inhibitor of the DYRK1A protein kinase, a molecule necessary for neurodevelopment.
+Thereby, it acts as a selective inhibitor of the DYRK1A protein kinase, a protein necessary for neurodevelopment.
 It also exhibits various antidepressant-like effects in rats by interacting with serotonin receptor 2A.
 Furthermore, it increases levels of the brain-derived neurotrophic factor (BDNF) in rat hippocampus.
 A decreased BDNF level has been associated with major depression in humans.
 The antidepressant effect of harmine might also be due to its function as a MAO-A inhibitor by reducing the breakdown of serotonin and noradrenaline.

 A synthetic derivative, 9-methyl-β-carboline, has shown neuroprotective effects including increased expression of neurotrophic factors and enhanced respiratory chain activity.
 This derivative has also been shown to enhance cognitive function, increase dopaminergic neuron count and facilitate synaptic and dendritic proliferation.
 It also exhibited therapeutic effects in animal models for Parkinson's disease and other neurodegenerative processes.

 However, β-carbolines with substituents in position 3 reduce the effect of benzodiazepine on GABA-A receptors and can therefore have convulsive, anxiogenic and memory enhancing effects.
-Moreover, 3-hydroxymethyl-beta-carboline blocks the sleep-promoting effect of flurazepam in rodents and - by itself - can decrease sleep in a dose-dependent manner.
+Moreover, 3-hydroxymethyl-beta-carboline blocks the sleep-promoting effect of flurazepam in rodents and – by itself – can decrease sleep in a dose-dependent manner.
 Another derivative, methyl-β-carboline-3-carboxylate, stimulates learning and memory at low doses but can promote anxiety and convulsions at high doses.
 With modification in position 9 similar positive effects have been observed for learning and memory without promotion of anxiety or convulsion.

-β-carboline derivatives also enhance the production of the antibiotic reveromycin A in soil dwelling "Streptomyces" species.
+β-carboline derivatives also enhance the production of the antibiotic reveromycin A in soil-dwelling Streptomyces species.
 Specifically, expression of biosynthetic genes is facilitated by binding of the β-carboline to a large ATP-binding regulator of the LuxR family.

 Also Lactobacillus spp. secretes a β-carboline (1-acetyl-β-carboline) preventing the pathogenic fungus Candida albicans to change to a more virulent growth form (yeast-to-filament transition).
 Thereby, β-carboline reverses imbalances in the microbiome composition causing pathologies ranging from vaginal candidiasis to fungal sepsis.

 Since β-carbolines also interact with various cancer-related molecules such as DNA, enzymes (GPX4, kinases, etc.) and proteins (ABCG2/BRCP1, etc.), they are also discussed as potential anticancer agents.